Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Discussion

 \section{Discussion}

-\snia\ in SBF-calibrated hosts appear extremely different from those in Cepheid-calibrated hosts.
+\snia\ in SBF-calibrated hosts appear quite different from those in Cepheid-calibrated hosts.
 The majority of light curves in the SBF-calibrated sample are narrow ($x1<-1.0$) and are found in hosts with stellar masses greater than 10$^{10.5}$~M$_\odot$.
-These extreme differences suggest a danger of systematic shifts between SBF and Cepheid calibrations, but no significant systematic is found based on the consistency in \hnot\ estimated from various sub-samples of the Pantheon+ \snia .
+These differences suggest a possible systematic shift between SBF and Cepheid calibrations, but no significant systematic is found based on the consistency in \hnot\ estimated from various sub-samples of the Pantheon+ \snia .

 The SNANA simulations and resulting bias corrections of the \snia\ light curve parameters appears to have successfully mitigated significant systematic differences between the SBF- and Cepheid-calibrated \snia\ populations.
 Further, our test of isolating SBF-like \snia\ and refitting SALT2 coefficients also appears to have resulted in a calibration consistent with the calibration of the entire \snia\ sample.
 The SBF method as a calibrator of the Hubble flow \snia\ does not appear biased relative to other methods.
 However, the IR~SBF distance scale is calibrated using a Cepheid zero point, so is not completely independent of other methods, and is subject to the same common systematic uncertainties at lower rungs of the distance ladder.